mutable-dan/yacs/vim.md

 or paste a reg ^rk
 or ^r ^w

+example:
+yank text or yank to a register
+insert mode or in a copy replace
+^r0 for yank
+or try ^r3
+can also do:
+:s/^r0/new text/g

 #### block select mode
 - ^v  block select mode
 - gv  reselect block